ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 ## Events for KMIP for VMware
 {: #at-events-kmip}

-When you manage keys for the KMIP for VMware® service, an event is generated.
+When you manage keys for the KMIP™ for VMware® service, an event is generated.

 The following table provides the actions that generate and send events for KMIP for VMware.
-These actions are performed by an initiator from VMware vCenter Server® and do not include the initiator's IP address.
+These actions are performed by an initiator from VMware vCenter Server and do not include the initiator's IP address.
 The requests for these actions run from within the {{site.data.keyword.cloud_notm}} private network.

 The initiator ID is derived from the TLS (Transport Layer Security) certificate of the vCenter Server that is used to authenticate the connection to the KMIP server.
 The initiator ID is in the format `CertificateID-<value>`, where the value matches the fingerprint of the corresponding TLS certificate.
 Using the fingerprint, you can identify the vCenter Server that triggered the action.